Cimpress-MCP/auth0-sso-login.js/README.md

 // create an instance of Auth
 let config = { /* ... */ };
 let auth = new Auth(config);

-// Verifies that the user is logged in
+// Optionally try to silently login the current user auth.ensureLoggedIn({ enableLockWidget: false }) .catch(e => console.log('SSO session was invalid, user did not log in', e));

-// returns a promise, when succeeded, the user is logged in
+// Logs the user in returns a promise, when succeeded, the user is logged in
-// and a valid JWT was provided.
+// and a valid JWT was provided (via tokenRefreshed hook).
 // Schedules automatic background renewal of JWT based on its expiry time.
 // (it will be refresh in the 2/3 of the current token lifetime) auth.ensureLoggedIn()